sinistersnare/sinistersnare.github.io/content/post/05-against-globs.md

 Is it just traits I am importing?
 Or important structs/enums that I will need?

 Many tutorials / example code blocks start this way (hopefully they include the imports at all!
-But thats a whole 'nother rant!
+But that's a whole 'nother rant!
 Thanks for including them in the first place, Tantivy)

-I dont mean to pick on Tantivy, a very large percentage of tutorial code I have seen uses globs.
+I do not mean to pick on Tantivy, a very large percentage of tutorial code I have seen uses globs.
 Tantivy was wonderful to work with, a great piece of software!

 I have the same problem in Python code.
 When I code in Java, I configure my